top of page

 Our domestic summer food supply is at risk

-• Thanks its special soil and location, no other farmland in BC can produce so much so early.
+• Thanks to its special soil and location, no other farmland in BC can produce so much so early.

-• The farmland produces just when we rely most on food from California - where severe water shortages are restricting food production.
+• The farmland produces just when we rely most on food from California, where severe water shortages are restricting food production.

 See below to become part of the solution: